Summary

 11. Develop & promote the first ‘SPEAK UP’ Challenge

-Intern Evaluations:
+Intern Feedback:

-The vast majority of interns were enthused by:
+The vast majority of interns expressed positive experiences …

 • Learning new knowledge and skills (digital media, communication, leadership)

-• Becoming more visible in their field of interest
+• Becoming more visible in their field of interest; meeting local and national leaders

 • One intern wanted to extend the Network – to develop ‘India onAir’

-Service-Learner Led Challenge Pilot
+Pilot: Service-Learner Led Challenge

 Question: Can service-learners collaborate across courses and semesters to design & pilot ONE health communication campaign?